errcricket/GaCD/code_book.md

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

 ## Dataset
-Obtained datasets from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip -- which containins test and training data.
+Obtained datasets from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip -- which contains test and training data.

 ## Goals
-The goal of this R script was to create one tidy data set for the average of each variable for each subject.
+The goal of R script is to create one tidy data set for the average of each variable for each subject.

 ## Files